taradepan/TeleBot/README.md

 TeleBot is an AI telegram bot powered by many popular LLM tools like Gemini, Cohere's rerank, etc.

 ## Note:
 I have used the tools that I prefer for that specific tasks.
-Like for embedding I prefer Cohere's embedding v3 model, for chat: Gemini, Vector DB: ChromaDB, etc.
+Like for embedding I prefer Cohere's embedding v3 model, for Vision: Gemini, Vector DB: ChromaDB, etc.

 ### To use this Repo:
 1. Clone the repo